Why is My WordPress Admin So Slow? Causes & Top Fixes

 PHP is the programming language that powers WordPress.
 So consequentially, it is the 2nd most important base that needs covering.

-Just like WordPress itself, PHP releases regular updates that improve performance, address security vulnerabilities, and introduce new features. keeping your PHP version up to date usually ensures a smooth dashboard experience.
+PHP releases regular updates that improve performance, address security vulnerabilities, and introduce new features.
+Keep your PHP version up to date to ensure a smooth dashboard experience.

-To check the PHP version history, just go to the WordPress dashboard and navigate to Tools > Site Health.
+To check the PHP version history, go to the WordPress dashboard.
+Then navigate to Tools > Site Health.
 Under the Info tab, look for the PHP Version entry.

-• Update from Cpanel: Most hosting providers offer a way to update your PHP version through their cPanel.
-Login to your hosting provider's dashboard > Select the site you want to update > Get to the cPanel > Scroll down to the software section > Click on the "MultiPHP Manager".
-Once there just select the version you want to use.
+Most hosting providers offer a way to update your PHP version through their cPanel.
+Login to your hosting provider's dashboard.
+Select the site you want to update.
+Get to the cPanel.
+Click on the "MultiPHP Manager".
+Now select the version you want to use.

 MultiPHP INI Manager Editor